Skip to content

 Some options can be traded over the counter, these are known as exotic options.
 They consist of a private arrangement between the buyer and seller.
 As the strike price and expiration date are not standardised, there is a bit more flexibility.
 This is also the case with spread bets or CFDs on options.

-Spread bets are over-the-counter (OTC) transactions, which take place directly between you and your broker or trading provider.
+Spread bets, including spread bet options, are over-the-counter (OTC) transactions, which take place directly between you and your broker or trading provider.
 OTC trades tend to be more flexible when compared to their exchange-based counterparts, which are more standardised in trade size.
 This means that you can create agreements that are specific to you and your trading strategy.

 Trade sizes

 With spread bets, you have more control over your trade size.
 You can choose your position’s bet size, as long as it meets our minimum requirements.
-Your profit or loss would be the difference between the opening price and the closing price of your position, multiplied by the value of your bet.
+If you close your position before expiry, your profit or loss would be opening price minus closing price.
+If you keep the position open until expiry, your profit or loss is the difference between the opening price and the closing price of your position, multiplied by the value of your bet.

 Similarities between options and spread betting